Northern Leopard Frog

 The Northern Leopard Frog Recovery Team’s next initiative is to increase the number of eggs and tadpoles available for starting new reintroduced populations, both through improving captive breeding techniques and by increasing egg production in the few wild populations by mitigating threats such as predation, disease and road mortality.

 Northern Leopard Frogs are vulnerable to introductions of invasive fish and bullfrogs in their breeding ponds.
-Unfortunately, breeding populations of bullfrogs were recently discovered in Idaho, just south of the Creston Valley Wildlife Management Area and nearby in Nelway, and possibly another population a few kilometers from the Columbia Marshes reintroduced population.
-The upcoming challenge will be to deal with these new threats without easing up on all the other conservation efforts.
+Unfortunately, breeding populations of bullfrogs have moved into the Creston Valley and bullfrogs possibly detected a few kilometers from the Columbia Marshes’ reintroduced population.
+The upcoming challenge will be to deal with these new threats while balancing with other conservation efforts.